-17. Multi-toolA multi-tool includes common tools in a compact package that can fit right in your glove box .
+18. Multi-toolA multi-tool is a small toolkit that includes common tools in a compact package that can fit right in your glove box.
 It includes scissors, a screwdriver , wrench, knife, and can/bottle opener to cover your bases should you need a tool.

 An escape tool is another item you will hopefully never need, but it can provide peace of mind knowing it’s there.
 An escape tool can cut through a seatbelt and can break window glass from the inside.
 These can also be lifesavers if you encounter a car accident with someone trapped in their vehicle.

 22. UmbrellaEven if there is no rain in the forecast, you never know when you’re going to be caught in an unexpected shower.

 Hand sanitizer is top-of-mind during the global pandemic, and it should remain a mainstay in your vehicle even after the pandemic ends to help prevent the spread of infectious germs.

 24. Kitty litterIf you live in an area where icy conditions occur, having kitty litter in your trunk during the winter can be very helpful.
 It can provide the necessary traction to get out of an icy parking spot or driveway.
 You don’t need a whole bag though, as it can weigh down your vehicle.
 A smaller container filled with kitty litter should be sufficient in most cases.